Christopher Foster (economist): Life and career

 "Government departments have "serious deficiencies"; the combined output of Parliament and the executive contain "too many disappointments and failures"; and "emphasis on 'management' has led to more bureaucracy at the expense of substance" in the Foreign Office."

 He was created a Knight Bachelor in the 1986 Birthday Honours.

-He died on 18 February 2022, at the age of 91.
+Foster died at home in Kensington, London, on 18 February 2022, at the age of 91.